Instagram is a force of nature. The perfect spot for thrill-sharing adventure lovers.

 Stores understand the monetary value of their product, shipping costs and labour time.
-What they don't know is whether you have any clout or persuasion with the audience they are selling to.
+What they don't know is whether you have any clout or persuasion with the audience they are selling to, OR your professionalism.

 So...what do you do?

-You want to make mone...they want exposure and sales.
+You want to make money...they want exposure and sales.